usamahmed97/demo-repo/README.md

 I am additing new text to this file.
 Thanks!

-This is the feature branch added line.
-It should not appear in master until merge.
+This is the new section to be merged in master:
+1. My name is abc
+2. This is my demo repo list
+3. I am practicing here.
+4. Thanks for reading out.